mtiller/ModelicaBook/text/source/components/connectors/connector_def.rst

 In our discussion of :ref:`simple-domains` and :ref:`fluid-connectors`, we saw numerous examples of ``connector`` definitions that included through and across variables.
-These variables always occured in pairs with the through variable being prefixed by the ``flow`` qualifier while the across variable had not qualifier associated with it.
+These variables always occurred in pairs with the through variable being prefixed by the ``flow`` qualifier while the across variable had not qualifier associated with it.